 - Powdered Sugar: Also called confectioner’s sugar.

 Selecting the Best Strawberries

 Since this dessert centers around the strawberries, it’s important to make sure they’re ripe.
-Often times, you can tell when a strawbrrry is ripe by its color, but that isn’t always the case.
+Oftentimes, you can tell when a strawberry is ripe by its color, but that isn’t always the case.
 Some types of strawberries aren’t as bright and shiny as others, so I recommend judging by what you feel and smell rather than what you see.